Lelouch-Britannia/ksvd/README.md

-# Dictionary Learning with K-SVD and Hyperparameter Tuning
+# Dictionary Learning with K-SVD with Hyperparameter Tuning

 ## Overview